-Include any unmentioned achievements or difficulties overcome, as long as you feel it has some relevance.
-For example, if you suffered a setback during your A-level studies which affected your grades, or had an issue with a second-year project, you should explain that here.
+Include any unmentioned achievements or difficulties overcome, if you feel it has some relevance.
+For example, if you suffered a setback during your A-level studies which affected your grades or had an issue with a second-year project, you should explain that here.
 If you have nothing to write, at least write 'not applicable' to show that you have seen the question.

 Targeting your application

 If you're applying for a postdoc position you will need to audit and review your unique selling points - your expertise, experience, skills and attributes - and emphasise these in your application.
 The "Researcher careers" page on the Vitae website contains some excellent resources on making applications.
 Having researched the employer and the job, the next step is to emphasise what is relevant to the position applied for.